AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        end loop;
     end Check_Direction;

-This program repeatedly prompts for an Integer value and then, if the value is in the range 0..360, displays the associated quadrant or axis.
+This program repeatedly prompts for an integer value and then, if the value is in the range 0..360, displays the associated quadrant or axis.
 If the value is an Integer outside this range, the loop (and the program) terminate after outputting a farewell message.